knpuniversity/whats-new-symfony3/knpu/form-updates.md

 To make things easier, use a shortcut: `TextType::class`.
 PhpStorm doesn't auto-complete classes when you do this... yet.
 But if you focus on the class, a lightbulb will allow you to import the class.
-Or hit `option+enter` on Max to bring it up immediately.
+Or hit `option+enter` on a Mac to bring it up immediately.
 This adds the `use` statement.
 Using `::class` is new in PHP 5.5... so this change won't be much fun unless you can use this.
 But, you can keep using the old syntax until you switch to 3.0... which requires 5.5 anyways.